 Either you or someone you know has played basketball, lifted weights or taken swimming lessons at the YMCA - but it's more than just a place to play sports.
 The Y offers fitness classes like yoga, aerobics and martial arts, art classes, camping, job training and even teen nights, where you can listen to music, dance and just hang with friends in a safe environment.
 Unfortunately, YMCA programs aren't free, but they offer financial aid for people who can't afford the full fees.

 YMCA - Get Involved!

-, cook for a bake sale or greet people at the front desk.
+If you want to volunteer throughout the year or just for the summer, the YMCA is a great place to start.
+You can coach a b-ball team, lead a yoga class, read to preschool kids, cook for a bake sale or greet people at the front desk.
 There are many more ways you can help out, so contact your local YMCA for more info!

 YMCA - Did U Know?

 The YMCA logo is a black and red "Y." The red part is a triangle, with the three sides symbolizing its mission to "build a healthy spirit, mind and body for all."